 Over the years I have seen some additional items be useful at a home birth, but please don't think you need absolutely everything on this list.
+Some are more modern items, while some are more natural alternatives.
+Please choose the ones that fit your lifestyle.
 If you purchase a birth kit that caters to your midwife and her practice style, that is the most important item in my opinion.

 This Amazon list includes items to help prepare for having a home birth, such as supplements, childbirth education, comfort items, postpartum recovery and breastfeeding essentials.

-HAVE THESE ITEMS ON HAND Most of these items can probably be found in your home already.
-We have found it useful, if clients gather these items together (minus food and drink) and place them in a plastic storage bin.
-LINENS 2 sets of sheets. - One set to labor on that will get stained, and a clean set for recovery.
-One unused tarp, painter’s drop cloth, vinyl tablecloth, or shower curtain.
-6 Towels 4 Wash cloths MEDICINAL I encourage you to think, "What would I like to help me heal after I have my baby?"
-Extra Bag of Depends & Chux Pads [some come in your Birth Kit, but extras are great] Chamomile Tea Pads: Make strong chamomile tea, soak a dozen panty liners and freeze Sitz Bath Mix and/or Epsom Salts Earth Salve [a Neosporin alternative] Homeopathic Arnica 200c Witch hazel liquid or pads Ibuprofen [preferred] or Tylenol KITCHEN Large glass bowl Cookie Sheet White kitchen trash bag Extra Virgin Olive Oil -or- any fragrance free oil that can be used for massage and lubrication CELEBRATION Large meal prepared and frozen for after the birth Camera, memory card & charger List of phone numbers to call to announce after the baby is born FOOD & DRINKS Variety of Juices [low acid is best] Electrolyte Drinks Bendy Straws Bag of ice Easy to prepare protein – peanut butter, cheese, or eggs Light snacks – fruits, vegetables, nuts, sandwich fixings, bagels, yogurt, etc. Frozen, easy to prepare meals for the family FOR MOTHER Comfortable clothes to labor in Bathing suit top if planning a water birth Pajama gown for after Large Waterbottle FOR BABY 2 onesies 2 newborn hats 4 Receiving blankets Diapers & Wipes COMFORT ITEMS Visit the Amazon List mentioned above for suggests.
+Alternative: Homeopathic Arnica 200c & After Ease Tincture by Wishgarden Chamomile Tea Pads: Make a few cups of strong chamomile tea, pour over a dozen panty liners (backing intact) and freeze on a cookie sheet, store in a freezer bag in the freezer.
+Sitz Bath Mix and/or Epsom Salts Witch hazel liquid or pads KITCHEN Large Bowl Cookie Sheet Kitchen trash bag Extra Virgin Olive Oil -or- any fragrance free oil that can be used for massage and lubrication FOOD & DRINKS Electrolyte Drinks Bendy Straws Bag of ice Juice[low acid, like mango/apple/white grape is best] Easy to prepare protein – peanut butter, cheese, or eggs Light snacks – fruits, vegetables, nuts, sandwich fixings, bagels, yogurt, etc. Frozen, easy to prepare meals for the family FOR MOTHER Comfortable clothes to labor in, or nothing at all is also fine ;-) Bathing suit tops are great if planning a water birth Pajama gown for after Large Waterbottle or Heating Pad FOR BABY 2 onesies 2 newborn hats 4 Receiving blankets Diapers & Wipes COMFORT ITEMS Visit the Amazon List mentioned above for suggestions.
 You can find more information about comfort items on the Comfort Strategies page.
-Essential Oils & Diffuser Birthing ball (lrg exercise ball) Sound machine or Music player Speakers for music Eye Mask Candles Heating pad
+Essential Oils & Diffuser Large Exercise Ball Sound machine or music player Eye Mask Candles Heating pad